VaishC27/Trivia---The-Quiz-Game/README.md

  -> Keeps you updated with your final score when you finish the quiz.

 ### User Interface: ui.py
-This module handles the interaction with the player:
+This module handles the interaction with the player, it requires two images for buttons, which are attached alongwith files:

  -> Creates a GUI with buttons and canvas for displaying questions.